Dodgers vs. Rockies Player Props Betting Odds

 Betts Stats

-- Betts brings a two-game streak with at least one hit into this matchup.
+- Betts heads into this game looking to extend his two-game hit streak.
 In his last five games he is hitting .316 with two doubles, a home run, three walks and seven RBI.

 Betts Recent Games